WuBingzheng/libleak/README.md

 There is no need to modify or re-compile the target program, and you can enable/disable the detection during target running.

-There is very little impact on performance.
+There is little impact on performance.

 In fact `libleak` can not identify memory leak, while it just takes the memory as leak if it lives longer than a threshold.
 The threshold is 60